-- Most Shigella infections are caused by the bacterium passing from stools or soiled fingers of one person to the mouth of another person.
-This happens when basic hygiene and handwashing habits are inadequate and can happen during certain types of sexual activity.
+- The transmission of most Shigella infections is caused by the bacterium passing from stools or soiled fingers of one person to the mouth of another person.
+This happens when basic hygiene and hand-washing habits are inadequate and can happen during certain types of sexual activity.
 It may also be acquired from eating contaminated food.

-- The spread of Shigella can be prevented by handwashing with soap, basic food safety preparations, proper disposal of soiled diapers, and avoiding swallowing water from ponds, lakes, or untreated pools
+- Precautions can prevent the spread of Shigella.
+Prevention includes hand washing with soap, basic food-safety preparations, proper disposal of soiled diapers, and avoiding swallowing water from ponds, lakes, or untreated pools.

 What is shigellosis?